 On my fifth run to Petra, I outed myself as a tourist and bought a copy of Married to a Bedouin, by Marguerite van Geldermalsen, a New Zealander who met and married a Bedouin souvenir-seller from Petra in 1978.
 They made their home in a 2,000-year-old cave.
 She converted to Islam, learned Arabic, and gave birth to three children.
-She was living the Bedouin dream, and I hoped her book would let me see inside her tent.
+She was living the Bedouin dream, and I hoped her book would let me see inside her tent (if you came here looking for the best camo tent this story isn’t for you).
 I wasn’t disappointed.

 Poking around to learn more about these remarkable people, I came across a short documentary film featuring Bedouin children living in Bekaa, Lebanon.
 As the kids share their daily routines, their play and work, their hopes and dreams, a tiny flap in the tent is lifted.
 It’s an amazing piece.

 Passing daily by the Bedouin tent camps, making occasional roadside stops to buy tomatoes and strawberries, I never really thought about their lifestyle.
 It opened my eyes and motivated me to learn more.

 The Bedouin defer to a hierarchy of allegiance based on kinship connections.

 Loyalty to nuclear family, or bayt, is primary, with a family typically consisting of a married couple, their children, and perhaps adult siblings or grandparents.